Bargello Museum Tour

 The guide is not a tourist agency; therefore he cannot book external services but only provide information for external services.

 The guide does not provide private transportation service.
-For organized groups by touristic bus, there are drop-off/drop-on points for passengers in the centre of Florence (click here to view all the points).
-Touristic buses are subject to the payment of a checkpoint (further information by clicking here).
+For organized groups by tourist coaches, there are drop-off/drop-on points for passengers in the centre of Florence (click here to view all the points).
+Tourist coaches are subject to the payment of a checkpoint (further information by clicking here).

 The entrance ticket to the Bargello Museum is not included in the tour rate.
 There is a cumulative ticket for this museum which also allows to access the other museums managed by the Bargello (more information here) A convenient way to access the museums and to use Florentine public transport is by the Firenze Card.